-Service users Results of the pilot study in which 40 deinstitutionalised adults with psychosocial disabilities were included showed that from 22 variables, 19 variables showed statistically significant differences in favour of deinstitutionalising people (deinstitutionalised people are significantly more involved in community life compared with people living in institutions).
-Two smaller pilot studies indicate some positive effects on the quality of life of deinstitutionalised persons.
-They demonstrate that deinstitutionalised persons are much more involved in different community activities, and their social network is much wider.
-Formal caregivers Some data indicated that staff and assistants within the Supported Housing are very satisfied with the new way of working and providing support for people with disabilities.
+Service users Results of pilot study in which 40 deinstitutionalised adults with psychosocial disabilities were included showed that from 22 variables, 19 variables showed statistically significant differences in favour of deinstitutionalising people (deinstitutionalised people are significantly more involved in community life compared with people living in institutions).
+Two smaller pilot studies indicate some positive effect on quality of life of deinstitutionalised persons.
+They demonstrate that deinstitutionalised persons are much more involved in different community activities and their social network is much wider.
+Formal care givers Some data indicated that staff and assistants within the Supported Housing are very satisfied with the new way of work and providing support for people with disabilities.
 Furthermore, they have gained more qualifications through training which will allow them to provide person-centred care in a DI system.
-Informal n. a. carers Organisations The DI process has instigated a change in the way that social services provide support.
+Informal carers n.a.
+Organisations The DI process has instigated a change in the way that social services provide support.
 There is a new emphasis on person-centred support in the planning of services, and the scientific evaluation of services is becoming more common.
-Other In addition, the process of DI is associated with the harmonisation of legislation.
+Other In addition, the process of DI is associated with harmonisation of legislation.
 In this sense, the Croatian Government has adopted the Decree on Job Titles and Complexity Coefficients in the Civil Service (2012).
-It defines the classification of posts, salaries, and professional requirements to be met by civil servants and state employees in order to be assigned to those jobs, as well as the complexity coefficients for those jobs.
-The work of assistants working within the supported housing is recognised as a new job with the relevant coefficient of work complexity.

-18. Anticipated or 'aspirational' effects of the practice and what it has achieved for This category can include outcomes which are not documented, quantified or properly evaluated.
-They can include such elements as improved knowledge, quality, workforce, etc.

-Service users Due to the intensification of the process of DI, a significant number of people with disabilities achieve their right to live in the community.
-From 1997 to 2012, 308 people with disabilities were deinstitutionalised, while in the last three years, 647 persons with disabilities were deinstitutionalised.
+It defines the classification of posts, salaries, professional requirements to be met by civil servants and state employees in order to be assigned to those jobs, as well as complexity coefficients for those jobs.
+The work of assistants working within the supported housing are recognised as a new job with the relevant coefficient of work complexity.
+This category can d or 'aspirational' effects of the practice and what it has achieved for include outcomes which are not documented, quantified or properly evaluated.
+They can include such oved knowledge, quality, workforce, etc. Service users Due to the intensification of the process of DI, a significant number of people with disabilities achieve their right to live in the community.
+From 1997 to 2012, 308 people with disabilities were deinstitutionalised, while in the last three years 647 persons with disabilities were deinstitutionalised.
 It is expected that for these persons, living in the Supported Housing will improve their quality of life by integrating them into the community and catering better for their individual needs.

-Formal

-caregivers

-Informal

-carers

-Organisations

-Other

-19. How the practice has changed the way the service is provided (lessons learned)
+Formal care givers Informal carers Organisations Other 19.
+How the pr ractice has changed the way the service is provided (lessons learned)

-The methods of providing support have changed completely.
-From passive recipients of services, users have become equal participants in the creation of support services within community-based settings.
+The methods of providing support has changed completely.
+From passive recipients of services, users have become equal participants in the creation of support services within the community-based settings.